Collioure and Banyuls-sur-Mer

 Unique in Collioure

-Visit the Old Town and peruse shops and galleries, and see regional artisan works.
+Visit the Old Town and peruse shops and galleries, and sample regional artisan works.
 Then enjoy the atmosphere and food, both of which blend French and Catalan influences.
 You’ll even see Catalan flags here and there and hear snippets of the language.

 Things to Do in Collioure

-The Chateau Royal sits alongside the water, amidst the sea, the town, and the mountains.
+The Château Royal sits alongside the water, amidst the sea, the town, and the mountains.
 You can tour inside (optional guided tour) and learn more about the counts and kings who once lived there.
 Then stroll along the ramparts for some views of the town.

 Climb, drive, or take a train to the nearby Tour Madeloc (tower) for a panoramic view of the whole Roussillon region.
+Your efforts, however you get there, will be rewarded by the stunning sight.

 For art lovers, be sure to see the Fauvism museum (Vitrine sur le Fauvisme) and scout the art district, Rue Mouré.
 Take in the color all around you in the buildings, flowers, and art.